 Some alchemists claim to be able to condense the Spiritus Mundi from the sun inside a glass container.
-From my experience, in both closed and open containers, the gathered matter cannot, in any case, be Spiritus Mundi from the sun, but the surrounding air particles which, struck by solar radiations, get oxidized or ionized.
-Nothing prevents to use of these matters, which, being highly magnetized, surely tend to release the Spiritus Mundi from inside.
-The problem is the tiny amount of gathered salt, or liquid, which is likely to be very insignificant in comparison to the amount we need to deal with dissolutions, duplications, washings, nourishments, and multiplications during the subsequent works.
+From my experience, in closed and open containers, the gathered matter cannot, in any case, be Spiritus Mundi from the sun.
+Still, the surrounding air particles, struck by solar radiation, get oxidized or ionized.
+Nothing prevents using these matters, which, being highly magnetized, tend to release the Spiritus Mundi from inside.
+The problem is the tiny amount of gathered salt, or liquid, which is likely to be very insignificant compared to the amount we need to deal with dissolutions, duplications, washings, nourishments, and multiplications during the subsequent works.

 Can the above operation be compared to magnetization instead?

-Yes, in fact, we will see later how this supposed collection, or pure condensation, of spiritus mundi directly from the sun, may like an extreme magnetization instead, to some extent similar to the process the raw material is submitted to in preparatory works.
+Yes, we will see later how this supposed collection, or pure condensation, of spiritus mundi directly from the sun may be like an extreme magnetization instead, to some extent similar to the process the raw material is submitted to in preparatory works.

 Is there any difference between Spiritus Mundi, Secret Fire, and Sunlight?

-Although alchemical light is not the light object of Einstein’s Nobel prize, nevertheless it is not totally foreign to it.
-Maybe the two lights do share some physics aspects, and even share corpuscles and waves (theory of Secret Fire as electrons).
-But there is also a theory affirming that the alchemical light and the light subject to physics laws don’t even love each other, and operate just in absence of each other, even though the sun and stars are known as huge sources of alchemical light.
-The alchemical Spiritus Mundi is said to prefer the nocturnal dark to descend to the earth, by means of the Moon.
-If we can say to be rather accustomed to the physics light laws ( I mean for the current state of the science), very little is known about alchemical light, which is both evident and obscure.
-It can be visible to our eyes ( or better, detectable to our brain) when the first Mercurius, in certain paths, shines into the vessel, and even in a spectacular way when metallic gold is involved.
+Although alchemical light is not the light object of Einstein’s Nobel prize, it is not foreign to it.
+Maybe the two lights do share some physics aspects and even share corpuscles and waves (theory of Secret Fire as electrons).
+But there is also a theory affirming that the alchemical light and the light subject to physics laws don’t even love each other and operate just in the absence of each other, even though the sun and stars are known as massive sources of alchemical light.
+The alchemical Spiritus Mundi prefers the nocturnal dark to descend to the earth through the Moon.
+If we can say to be somewhat accustomed to the physics light laws ( I mean for the current state of the science), very little is known about alchemical light, which is both evident and obscure.
+It can be visible to our eyes ( or, better, detectable to our brain) when the first Mercurius, in specific paths, shines into the vessel and even in a spectacular way when metallic gold is involved.

-Is it true that Spiritus Mundi has much more in common with ordinary fire than sunlight, and consequently may be attracted by ordinary fire?
+Is it true that Spiritus Mundi has much more in common with ordinary fire than sunlight and may be attracted by ordinary fire?

 Yes, in a certain sense.
-In fact, not only alchemical works should be performed during the day hours the common fire is easier to be lighted on ( roughly from 11 p.m. to 4 a.m), but someone additionally recommends to light on fires in order to catch spiritus mundi from the atmosphere.
+In fact, not only should alchemical works be performed during the day hours the common fire is easier to be lighted on ( roughly from 11 p.m. to 4 a.m), but someone also recommends light on fires to catch spiritus mundi from the atmosphere.
 Some alchemists also state that spiritus mundi has a “ plasmatic“ texture.
-So, as the sun may help to light on common fire, consequently, it is said to condense spiritus mundi.
+So, as the sun may help to light on common fire, it is said to condense spiritus mundi.

 So, can we extract and/or condense the Spiritus Mundi directly from the sun?

-In the light of what was said above, I have been taught we can extract and/or condense it only from the earth.
-As the Spiritus Mundi from the sun is mostly attracted by the terrestrial magnet.
+In the light of what was said above, I have been taught we can extract and/or condense it only from the earth as the Spiritus Mundi from the sun is attracted mainly by the terrestrial magnet.
 Matters like dew, rainwater, or nostoc must be considered terrestrial.